Subscribe To This Site

 CAUTION: Bean mixture will be very hot, so be very careful during this process.

-Refries Recipe Refries Recipe
+Recipe Refries Notes:

 1) The idea is to “scorch” the beans without burning them.
 If you leave them partially covered on the heat for a minute then remove and let them sit for a minute, you will be able to scrape the “scorched-but-not-burned” beans into the rest of the beans.
-Should you accidentally burn the bottom of the beans, you can salvage them by transferring the unburned portion to another pan and continuing the process.
+(Should you accidentally burn the bottom of the beans, you can salvage them by transferring the unburned portion to another pan and continuing the process.)

 2) *You can use light red kidney beans or pinto beans or a mixture, if you prefer.